 REQUEST FOR QUALIFICATIONS

-Notice is hereby given that the Greater Lafourche Port Commission (“Port Commission”) is requesting Statements of Qualifications from qualified firms for Engineering, Design and Construction Phase Services for a five (5) year period beginning from the Notice to Proceed date of the first improvement project which the Port Commission may deem necessary in accordance with its Master Plan, for South Lafourche Leonard Miller, Jr. Airport in Galliano, Louisiana.
+Notice is hereby given that the Greater Lafourche Port Commission (“Port Commission”) is requesting Statements of Qualifications from qualified firms for Airport On-Call Planning Services for a five (5) year period beginning from the Notice to Proceed date of the first planning project which the Port Commission may deem necessary for South Lafourche Leonard Miller, Jr. Airport in Galliano, Louisiana.
 The projects are subject to the availability of funding from the Federal Aviation Administration, the State of Louisiana and the Port Commission.

-Projects may include: Continuation of Airport Terminal Development, Airfield Lighting System Upgrades, Airfield Pavement Strengthening, including Runways, Taxiways and Aprons, Taxiway and Apron Pavement Rehabilitation, Airfield Markings, Runway and Taxiway Extension, Airfield Drainage Improvements, Construction of New Aircraft Hangar Facilities, Airport Perimeter Fencing, Airfield Electrical Vault Improvements, Construction of New Airport Traffic Control Tower/ Remote Tower, and Airport Fuel System Upgrades.
+The scope of projects for implementation under this planning contract may include the following: Continuation of Airport Terminal Development, Airfield Lighting System Upgrades, Airfield Pavement Strengthening, including Runways, Taxiways and Aprons, Taxiway and Apron Pavement Rehabilitation, Airfield Markings, Runway and Taxiway Extension, Airfield Drainage Improvements, Construction of New Aircraft Hangar Facilities, Airport Perimeter Fencing, Airfield Electrical Vault Improvements, Construction of New Airport Traffic Control Tower/ Remote Tower, and Airport Fuel System Upgrades.

 Following the evaluation of the Statements of Qualifications received by the Port Commission’s selection committee, the top three (3) applicants will be placed on a short list.
 Should it be determined that further evaluation is needed, the Port Commission will issue specific instructions to the short-listed firms regarding the format and scheduling of the required information and subsequent evaluation.
 Following the final evaluation of qualified applicants, the Port Commission will place the applicants in a final ranking based on qualifications.
 The Port Commission will then enter fee negotiations with the top-ranked firm for the contract, with the unsuccessful firms being notified accordingly.
 Should these negotiations be unsuccessful, the Port Commission shall enter negotiations with the next-highest ranked firm, and so on.
 The Port Commission reserves the right to reject all applicants and re-advertise for the contract.
 Following the successful negotiation of fees with the Port Commission, the successful firm will be required to execute the standard LADOTD Aviation Section contract and have an active Dun & Bradstreet (DUNS) number through www.sam.gov.